DmitrySazonov/ka-radio-player/README.md

 - M2.5x5 mm bolt (8pc) to mount the boards
 - M3x5 mm bolt (4pc) to mount the cap to case
 - M2.5x5 mm bolt (2pc or 4pc) to mount display to cap

+For v2 case mount:
+- M2.5x5 mm bolt (10pc) to mount the boards and case

 ## Connection